-CSR (Corporate Social Responsibility) is absolutely connected to the sustainability message.
+CSR (Corporate Social Responsibility) is absolutely connected to the sustainability message, which should feature in your aviation marketing strategy.
 What are you doing in your business to enable your employees (team!), your customers and the planet?
 Are you targeting reduced waste and energy use?
 Are you providing healthy organic snacks to your employees and considering their well-being?
 It may all sound like small elements, but in a world with social media, it is important to create a positive picture of your business, one that good staff want to work for and customers and suppliers want to work with.

 Your brand and communications affect how people consider your product or service quality, particularly for new target customers.
 If your brand is of low quality, you don’t want your customers assuming the same about the service you deliver – especially when safety is their main concern.

 Function, Performance and Reliability: Whole-Life Cost and Value